-Scoring Criterion Topic What Should Be Submitted 1.a Built Environment - Disturbed/Contaminated Land Provide documentation of qualifications per definition 1.b Built Environment - Brownfield Provide documentation of qualifications per definition 1.c Built Environment - Agrivoltaics Agrivoltaics development plan with all required items outlined in Appendix A 1.d Built Environment - Pollinator Friendly Habitat Pollinator Friendly Habitat development plan that aligns with IDNR's Illinois Planned Pollinator Habitat on Solar Sites Scorecard 86 1.e Built Environment - Conservation Opportunity Area ("COA") Statement that this scoring criterion is sought after (Yes/No) AND Name of COA project is located in 2.a Siting - Environmental Justice Community and R3 area Statement that this scoring criterion is sought after (Yes/No) 2.b Siting - Land owned by non-profit or public entity Site control documentation that proves ownership 2.c Siting - County without Community Solar (both TCS and CDCS) project Statement that this scoring criterion is sought after (Yes/No)
+Scoring Criterion Topic What Should Be Submitted 1.a Built Environment - Disturbed/Contaminated Land Provide documentation of qualifications per definition 1.b Built Environment - Brownfield Provide documentation of qualifications per definition 1.c Built Environment - Agrivoltaics Agrivoltaics development plan with all required items outlined in Appendix A 1 .d Built Environment - Pollinator Friendly Habitat Pollinator Friendly Habitat development plan that aligns with IDNR's Illinois Planned Pollinator Habitat on Solar Sites Scorecard 99 2.a Siting - Environmental Justice Community and R3 area Statement that this scoring criterion is sought after (Yes/No) 2.b Siting - Land owned by non-profit or public entity Site control documentation that proves ownership 2.c Siting - County without Community Solar (both TCS and CDCS) project Statement that this scoring criterion is sought after (Yes/No) 3.a Equity Eligible Contractor - EEC AV and EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification.
+3. b Equity Eligible Contractor - Non-EEC AV and EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification, AND Attestation from EEC Designee(s) of its interest and capacity to perform project development including the specific project development work that will be completed by the EEC Designee.
+3.c Equity Eligible Contractor - EEC AV and 50% of development work performed by EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification, AND Attestation from EEC Designee(s)of its interest and capacity to perform project development work.
+3.d Equity Eligible Contractor - Non-EEC AV and 50% of development work performed by EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification, AND Attestation from EEC Designee(s) of its interest and capacity to perform project development.

-86 See: https://www2.illinois.gov/dnr/conservation/pollinatorscorecard/pages/default.aspx
+99 See: https://www2.illinois.gov/dnr/conservation/pollinatorscorecard/pages/default.aspx

-Scoring Criterion Topic What Should Be Submitted 3.a Equity Eligible Contractor - EEC AV and EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification 3.b Equity Eligible Contractor - Non-EEC AV and EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification 3.c Equity Eligible Contractor - EEC AV and 50% of development work performed by EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification AND Attestation from EEC Designee(s) of its interest and capacity to perform project development work 3.d Equity Eligible Contractor - Non-EEC AV and 50% of development work performed by EEC Designee(s) Provide name of EEC Designee(s) that AV is partnering with and date of EEC certification AND Attestation from EEC Designee(s) of its interest and capacity to perform project development 4 .a Interconnection Status - Valid Interconnection Agreement 87 Copy of agreement and date of last signature (thus making the agreement valid) If not applicable, please state "N/A" or "No interconnection agreement available" 4.b Interconnection Status - Top 2 Queue Position Identifier of relevant substation and queue position (if available) If not applicable, please state "N/A" or "No queue position available" 4.c Interconnection Status - Recency of Interconnection Agreement No submission of information required, can be determined from information provided via item 4.a
+Scoring Criterion Topic What Should Be Submitted 4. a Interconnection Status - Valid Interconnection Agreement 100 Copy of agreement and date noted in the first paragraph of the agreement.
+If not applicable, please state "N/A" or "No interconnection agreement available."
+4. b Interconnection Status - Top 2 Queue Position Identifier of relevant substation and queue position (if available).
+If not applicable, please state "N/A" or "No queue position available."
+4.c Interconnection Status - Recency of Interconnection Agreement No submission of information required, can be determined from information provided via item 4.a.